Real Estate Transactions: What a Notary Public Can (and Can't) Do

 Scenario 2: Power of Attorney for Closing

-You'll be out of the country on closing day and need someone to sign on your behalf.
+You will be out of the country on closing day and need someone to sign on your behalf.

 Scenario 3: Foreign Property Purchase

-You're buying property abroad and the foreign jurisdiction requires notarized documents.
+You are buying property abroad and the foreign jurisdiction requires notarized documents.

 Scenario 4: Rental Property Documentation

-Notary service: Certified true copies
+Notary service: Certified true copies.

 Scenario 5: Estate Property Transfer